aaronbloomfield/ccc/hws/arbitrage/index.md

 This handles all the deployment of the DEXes.
 As the addresses of the DEXes and the TokenCC contract are stored in public variables (a `dexes` mapping and a `tokencc` field, respectively), we can get their addresses after this function runs -- we'll need those when we write our arbitrage trading program.
 Note that this function requires supplying ETH with the call -- if you are creating 5 DEXes with 10 ETH per DEX, then you have to supply it with 50 ETH plus gas fees (or just make it 51 ETH).

 We also want to make a few exchanges on the DEXes to vary the exchange rates.
-Consider:
+Consider the following function:

 ```
 function configureDEXes() public payable {